-If the water source has become contaminated with E. coli, and you don't have a treatment system to manage E.coli, stop using the water and take immediate action.
-Consider measures to protect the water source from contaminants, alternative supplies of clean water, and water treatment.
-(See previous page - What if there is a problem).
+If the water source has become contaminated with E. coli, stop using the water and take immediate action.
+Consider measures to protect the water source from contaminants or water treatment.
+(See above - What if there is a problem).

 Identifying possible chemical contamination